A Foodcentric Life

 Home » Recipes » Breakfast & Brunch

-Published: May 8, 2023 by Sally Cameron · This post may contain affiliate links · Leave a Comment
+Published: May 8, 2023 by Sally Cameron · This post may contain affiliate links · 4 Comments

 Plates of golden Belgian waffles with fresh berries and maple syrup.

 These golden light gluten-free waffles are worth getting out of bed for.
 Skip the frozen waffles and make homemade for those mornings when only waffles will do.
-Crispy outside, tender and fluffy inside, they are sure to be a hit.
+Crisp outside, fluffy inside, they are sure to be a hit.
 Freeze leftovers and warm them up for busy mornings.
-Dairy-free option too.
+Dairy-free waffles option and sugar-free option too.
 Have them on the table in 30 minutes.

 A stack of golden crispy gluten-free waffles with berries, maple and powdered sugar.